Using Logic Pro for surround sound work and ambisonics

 Other broadcasters and streaming services have different levels that they want content to be delivered in.
 For example, PBS in the US specifies -24 LKFS +/-2 LU, with no level exceeding -2dBFS.

-The -1dBFS peak in a lot of the specs is because your audio will likely change format at some point in the distribution process (for example be converted to AAC or some other lossy format).
+The -1dBFS peak in a lot of the specs is because your audio will likely change format at some point in the distribution process, for example be converted to AAC or some other lossy format.
 The conversion process can often cause sounds that are at 0dBFS to clip and distort.
 The -1dBFS peak prevents this from happening.
-Apple’s AU plug-in RoundTripAAC simulate the process of converting to an AAC file and shows you if it will clip during the process.
+Apple’s AU plug-in RoundTripAAC simulates the process of converting to an AAC file and shows you if it will clip during the process.